larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![selecting enemy location](/images/battle_editor_enemyloc.png)

-and then click anywhere on the locations pane to put the spawn point there!
+...and then click anywhere on the locations pane to put the spawn point there!
 (You can right-click to erase a placed symbol, in case you made things too crazy.)

 ![placing enemy location](/images/battle_editor_enemyloc2.png)